jundalisay/superb/content/en/social/economics/end-of-capitalism.md

 - without using any money by cooking it themselves and serving it to each other, using family-relatonship bound by family morals, or
 - by using money by going to a restaurant, using customer-seller-relationship bound by commercial morals

-The current economic system only uses money and fails without it.
+The current economic system only uses money, and commercial morals, and fails without it.
 Our points-based moneyless system frees up an economy by allowing a second, lower-cost mode, using more of the family-friends-morals instead of buyer-seller-morals.

 ## Points Quantify Effort